 Survey question: Purchasing and providing snacks to the team when asked by the coaches

-I hope this is the right kind of snacks and not the unhealthy types but this shows most parents are very supportive of their kids, the team, and the coach.
+I hope this is the right kind of snack and not the unhealthy type but this shows most parents are very supportive of their kids, the team, and the coach.